bamboounderwear/branddesignsystem/README.md

 To rebrand everything:

-- Edit the token values in `public/brand-tokens.css` under the `/* BDS TOKENS */` section.
+- Edit the token values and Bootstrap overrides in `src/styles/bootstrap.scss`.
 - All pages and layouts will inherit the new styling automatically.
-- If you want to hard-set Bootstrap SCSS variables (instead of runtime CSS variables), uncomment the relevant lines in `src/styles/bootstrap.scss` and rebuild.
+- You can expose the CSS variables block at the top of the file for non-SCSS consumers, but Bootstrap itself pulls directly from the SCSS overrides.

 Note:
 - The Worker shell does not include any navbar or `.container` wrappers.